Michael Lynagh: 1988 Australia rugby union tour of England, Scotland and Italy

 Australia won their second test on tour against Scotland 32–13, in which Lynagh kicked five goals from 11 attempts, which included three conversions from five attempts, and two penalty goals from four attempts.
 He also set-up Campese for two tries with chip-kicks.
 Following the test, Scotland's coach Sir Ian McGeechan highlighted one moment involving Michael Lynagh as being among the highpoints of the match.
 In Noddy (1995) Andrew Slack documented that: "Midway through the second half, Lynagh gathered a ball from the kick-off, executed a little jink and ran right through the Scottish pack, setting in chain a seventy-metre movement.
 No try resulted but an ensuing penalty, which he kicked, put Australia 28–7 ahead.
 'When he took that kick-off,' said Ian McGeechan, 'I thought to myself: there he is.
 Welcome back to international rugby Michael Lynagh – unfortunately!'"

 The Wallabies finished the United Kingdom-leg of their tour with a 40–22 victory over the Barbarians, in which Lynagh scored 20 points.
 Lynagh concluded the tour playing for the Wallabies in a 55–6 victory over Italy, in which he equaled his own Australian individual points scoring record in a test match of 23 points, scoring a try, eight conversions and a penalty.
 This equaled his record previously set on three occasions – against Canada in the first test of 1985, France in the single test of 1986, and Argentina in the first test of 1986.
-Following the test match Australian coach Bob Dwyer said that, 'This is the best I've seen Michael Lynagh play in international rugby.'
+Following the test match Australian coach Bob Dwyer said, "This is the best I've seen Michael Lynagh play in international rugby."